 Woot!
 I now have two laws named after me.
+This law was originally coined in a tweet:

 This law is a law due to companies’ getting focused on a made-up LTV (lifetime value of a customer), CAC (cost to acquire a customer), and churn rate.
 Especially churn.